shinhosuck/dev_notes/python/pythonanywhere_settings.md

 application = get_wsgi_application()

 6. Navigate to 'Web' page and copy your web address 'pawpals.pythonanywhere.com' and add it to allowed url in the settings.py

+COPY AND PASTE FROM THE TERMINAL:

+copy: Ctrl-C
+paste: Ctrl-V